 - Practice is key!
 Have some scrap wood on hand to experiment with techniques, tips and heat – especially if you bought pre-cut wood slices and have a finite number of them.

 - Take breaks so you don’t overheat the tool.

 - Use a pair of pliers to change the tips and allow a new tip to heat up before using.

-Here’s a look at the wood slice ornaments on Ashley’s tree.
+Here’s a look at the DIY wood burned birch slice ornaments on Ashley’s tree.
 She has such a cute assortment of rustic ornaments, with a smattering of glittering balls for some sparkle.
 I helped her trim the tree before I left and we spent a long time weaving that plaid ribbon garland just so, so if you want to take a moment to admire our handiwork, we definitely won’t mind…